RohanPoojary/django-admin-kit/README.md

 # Compatibility

-The project is compatible with Django 1.11+ and Python 3.5+
+The project is compatible with Django 1.11+, Django 2.0+ and Python 3.5+ It is not compatible with Django-3.0 yet.

 # Installation